 She completed her M.A. in Spiritual Formation in 2017.
-While at Asbury Seminary, she met and married her husband Matt.
-They are expecting twins in 2020.
+While at Asbury Seminary, she met and married her husband Matt, and together they have twin girls.

 “[My time at Asbury Seminary] was formation for the sake of others,” she said.
 “A lot of times that gets left out, but all the self-formation and self-growth is only beneficial if that ripples out onto the people around you.”

 In Fall 2019, she published Purchased: Leaving the Sex Trade.
 Her book tells her story of childhood abuse, generational addictions, and her life in the sex industry.
 But her writing also depicts her journey to find her true savior Jesus Christ and how that encounter changed her life from one of captivity to one of healing, hope, freedom and wholeness.
 She hopes her book empowers others to make necessary changes and find the help that they need.
 Her book is available on Amazon.